Frequently

 503B outsourcing facilities, by contrast, manufacture prescription medications pursuant to the same Current Good Manufacturing Practice (cGMP) regulations as pharmaceutical manufacturers that manufacture FDA approved, commercially available, branded and generic prescription medications.
 Complying with cGMP means that outsourcing facilities are manufacturing (rather than compounding) medications, and as such, they fill orders (rather than prescriptions) for medications.
 Orders must be placed by licensed healthcare providers, clinics, hospitals, and other similar organizations and are generally for bulk quantities, although smaller orders can also be filled.
 Because outsourcing facilities fill orders, they never need to receive a prescription for the medications they distribute.

 We fill all orders for office-use medications received before 4 p.m.
 CST that same day.
 Most products are sent pursuant to our standard two-day shipping, but we also offer overnight and priority overnight shipping.
-For office-use orders over $100, our standard two-day shipping is free.
+For all compounded office-use medication orders, our standard two-day shipping is free.

 The time it takes to compound a medication varies based upon the medication, but generally our 503A pharmacy is able to fill the prescriptions we receive within 3 to 5 business days.
 If you need a prescription filled sooner than that, please let us know and we will likely be able to accommodate your expedited timing.